volkamerlab/volkamerlab_org/content/blog/kissim-chemrxiv.md

 author: dominique.sydow
 ---

-Kinases are an important drug target since their dysregulation can cause servere diseases such as cancer, inflammation, and neurodegeneration.
-Finding selective drugs, however, is challenging due to the highly conserved binding sites across the roughly 500 human kinases, leading to unwanted side-effects.
-The underlying off-targets are often not trivial to predict and explain from a sequence-based perspective.
+Kinases are an important class of drug targets since their dysregulation can cause severe diseases such as cancer, inflammation, and neurodegeneration.
+Finding selective drugs, however, is challenging due to the highly conserved binding sites across the roughly 500 human kinases, which can lead to unwanted side-effects.
+The underlying off-targets are often not trivial to predict or to explain from a sequence-based perspective.

 In our [_KiSSim_](/projects/kissim/) project, we explored kinase similarity from a physicochemical and structural point of view.
 We thereby introduced a kinase-focused and subpocket-enhanced fingerprint to compare kinase pockets across the structurally covered kinome.
 Take a look at our [ChemRxiv preprint](xxx) "KiSSim: Predicting off-targets from structural similarities in the kinome" to find out more.